All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Months 12-18: Maintenance Phase

 Weight stabilizes near its new set point.
 The focus shifts from active weight loss to weight maintenance.
 Some patients report decreased motivation as the novelty of results fades.
-However, patients who have built sustainable habits and who continue to see their physician regularly maintain the best long-term outcomes.
+But patients who have built sustainable habits and who continue to see their physician regularly maintain the best long-term outcomes.
 Satisfaction remains high for patients who view GLP-1 therapy as an ongoing health management tool rather than a temporary intervention.
 GLP-1 weight loss timeline

 What Patients Wish They Had Known Before Starting